 Led by transport expert Professor Vinayak Dixit

-At the helm is the Director, Professor Vinayak Dixit (an expert in highway safety, travel time uncertainty, as well as natural and man-made disasters) and Executive Director, Professor S. Travis Waller (an expert in transport systems and planning) which make them an excellent fit for the cross-School Faculty Centre.
+At the helm is the Director, Professor Vinayak Dixit (an expert in highway safety, travel time uncertainty, as well as natural and man-made disasters) and Deputy Director, Associate Professor Taha Hossein Rashidi (an expert in transport systems and Actiivity Based Modelling) which make them an excellent fit for the cross-School Faculty Centre.

 rCITI’s vision is to be a world-leading organization in integrated interdisciplinary transport research, development and education.
 They are well on their way to achieving the Centre's goals by providing critical expertise and experience in Mobility planning, Analytics, Operations and Technology.
 With a core objective to drive Efficiency, Equality and Emerging technologies (3Es) in mobility systems.